 Due to the temperature increase towards the end of the 21st century, the geopotential height of the 500 hPa level is expected to rise, too1.
-In order to facilitate the comparison between historic and future composites and to identify possible changes in the dynamic conditions, the mean geopotential height fields are plotted as anomalies on the right sides of Figs. 4 and 5.
-250 In general, the composite patterns remain remarkably similar between future and historic time slices (see also black and red contours on the right sides of Figs. 4 and 5).
-The anomaly patterns of all regions point towards a northward shift of the Atlantic westerly jet stream during future heatwaves (see Figs. 4 and 5).
-Furthermore, in all regions, the Icelandic low deepens in the future during heatwave onsets while the Azores high remains more or less unchanged, except for GI (see 5(f) showing a more pronounced Azores high and approximately unchanged conditions for the Icelandic low).
+In order to facilitate the comparison between historic and future composites and to identify possible changes in the dynamic conditions, the mean geopotential height fields are plotted as anomalies on the right sides of Figs. 6 and 7.
+In general, the composite patterns remain remarkably similar between future and historic time slices (see also black and red

+- 230 contours on the right sides of Figs. 6 and 7).
+The anomaly patterns of all regions point towards a northward shift of the Atlantic westerly jet stream during future heatwaves (see Figs. 6 and 7).
+Furthermore, in all regions, the Icelandic low deepens in the future during heatwave onsets while the Azores high remains more or less unchanged, except for GI (see 7(f) showing a more pronounced Azores high and approximately unchanged conditions for the Icelandic low).
 However, the overall changes in the geopotential height anomalies of the 500 hPa level are relatively small, in the range of about ± 40 gpm.
-This is about $\pm 0.7\%$ of the typical height of the 500 hPa level2.
+This is about $\pm 0.7\%$ of - the typical height of the 500 hPa level2.
 On the other hand, composites of so many cases tend to smooth differences.
-In order
+In order 235 to obtain more detailed insights into the relative roles of dynamical and thermodynamic changes for future heatwaves, we thus investigate these processes using a Lagrangian perspective based on backward trajectories.

 1Under hydrostatic balance, an increase of the mean temperatue of the 1000-500 hPa layer of 5 Kelvin leads to an increase of its thickness by about 100 m.
 2For comparison reasons: the typical difference in geopotential height between a high and a low pressure system such as the Azores high and the Icelandic low is on the order of about 10%.

-Figure 4.
+Figure 6.
 Composites of the geopotential height fields at 500 hPa for the first day of heatwaves in different European regions: (a,b) Scandinavia (Sc); (c,d) British Isles (BI); (e,f) Central Europe (CE).
 The left column refers to the historic time slice (1991-2000) with mean geopotential height (black contours, in gpm) and standard deviation (shaded, in gpm).
 The right column shows the difference between the historic and future (2091-2100) mean geopotential anomaly fields at 500 hPa.
 For the calculation of these anomalies, the mean geopotential height at the first day of all heatwaves inside the respective area is first subtracted from the geopotential height composites.
 The resulting fields are shown by black (historic) and red (future) contours in the right column.
 The color shading then shows the difference between the two fields (future minus historic); violet (green) shading indicates areas of lower (higher) geopotential height in the future.
 Relative minima (maxima) of the difference fields (rough estimates) on the right column are labeled by minus (plus) signs.

-Figure 5.
-As in Fig. 4, but for (g,h) Western Russia (WR); (i,j) Iberian Peninsula (IB); and (k,l) Greece and Italy (GI).
+Figure 7.
+As in Fig. 6, but for (g,h) Western Russia (WR); (i,j) Iberian Peninsula (IB); and (k,l) Greece and Italy (GI).